Independent Medical Examinations (IME)

 Insurance companies can dispute the extent of your injuries or the need for certain treatment.
 They may also pressure you into returning to work even though you are still recovering from your injuries.
 Requesting an independent medical examination may be part of their attempts to limit your benefits.

 Our experienced workers’ compensation attorneys know how to help you fight back to get the benefits that you deserve.
 If your benefits are denied, we build a strong case and present convincing arguments in front of workers’ compensation judges.
 If necessary, we are ready to fight for you in court.
 Many times, we are able to settle your claim.

 Learn more about how we can help.
-If you were injured in a workplace accident, contact us to schedule a free consultation with one of our experienced workers’ compensation lawyers.
-Our offices are located in Shrewsbury and Freehold.
+If you were injured in a workplace accident, contact us to schedule a free consultation with one of our experienced New Jersey workers’ compensation lawyers.